UK Charity Worker Visa

 To be eligible for a Charity Worker visa, you must have a work offer from a UK-based business of a suitable position that matches certain requirements.
 It must be a vacancy that wouldn’t normally be offered for a wage, and it must contribute directly to the sponsor’s charitable purpose.
 This work can’t include positions in administration, retail, or fundraising.
 There are also numerous other requirements for a person planning to apply for the UK Charity Worker visa:

-• you have an official Certificate of Sponsorship issued by a UK-based charity entity with a valid Sponsorship Licence;
+- you have an official Certificate of Sponsorship issued by a UK-based charity entity with a valid Temporary Worker Sponsor Licence;

 The requirements may vary depending on your role and other circumstances.
 You may want to consult with immigration lawyers to learn more about your eligibility.